Juvenal’s Duskywing

 Juvenal's DuskywingClick to enlarge

-Mated pair, North of Wazee Park, Jackson Co., WI.
+North of Wazee Park, Jackson Co., WI.
 May 29, 2005.

 Juvenal's DuskywingClick to enlarge

-Near Fall Creek, Eau Claire Co., WI.
+near Fall Creek, Eau Claire Co., WI.
 June 14, 2003.

 Juvenal's DuskywingClick to enlarge

-Male, West of Wazee Park, Jackson Co., WI, May 7, 2005.
-Detail of upper wings showing white hairs.
+West of Wazee Park, Jackson Co., WI, May 7, 2005.